ophirharpaz/ophirharpaz.github.io/_posts/2019-08-09-a-speed-research-on-Windows-explorer.exe-autocompletion.md

 I tested this by evicting the non-existent path from the MRU list (by simply typing in new paths).
 Once the registry entry was "out" - the path never appeared again in the drop down list.

+Actually, the MRU mechanism is pretty sweet so I'll elaborate a bit.
+_explorer.exe_ saves at each given moment 26 paths.
+Each path is saved in a key whose name is a letter from _a_ to _z_.
+The "most" part in the "MRU" is encoded in the _MRUList_ key.
+This is a string consisting of all 26 alphabet letters, the first letter being the newest entry and the last one being the oldest.
+This string determines the order of the paths appearing when you hit the down-arrow multiple times while in the _Run_ dialog-box.

 # 4. One Last Investigation
 There was still something unclear.
 I noticed two "autocomplete scenarios":
 1. _Run_ suggests **non-existing paths** that I **onced typed** - explained by the MRU list;